danielbodnar/awesome-stars/BY-LANG.md

 - [gomods/athens](https://github.com/gomods/athens) - A Go module datastore and proxy
 - [golang/dep](https://github.com/golang/dep) - Go dependency management tool experiment (deprecated)
 - [adrg/xdg](https://github.com/adrg/xdg) - Go implementation of the XDG Base Directory Specification and XDG user directories
-- [caarlos0/env](https://github.com/caarlos0/env) - A simple and zero-dependencies library to parse environment variables into structs
+- [caarlos0/env](https://github.com/caarlos0/env) - A simple, zero-dependencies library to parse environment variables into structs
 - [leopardslab/dunner](https://github.com/leopardslab/dunner) - Dunner is a task runner tool like Grunt but used Docker images like CircleCI do.
 You can define tasks and steps of the tasks in your `.dunner.yaml` file and then run these steps with `Dunner do taskna
 - [mistakenelf/fm](https://github.com/mistakenelf/fm) - A terminal based file manager
 - [charmbracelet/soft-serve](https://github.com/charmbracelet/soft-serve) - The mighty, self-hostable Git server for the command line🍦